 Monday – Preparing for the Week

-Cary, NC – This was a busy week for me with meetings and events.
+Cary, NC – This week was busy like previous weeks.

-Cary, NC – This was a busy week but typical for this time of year.
+Cary, NC – This was another busy week for me as is typical for this time of year.